 The Lord saw fit to teach me a lesson instead.

-I’m sure I blew it out of proportion in my mind.
-But I felt terribly inconsiderate.
+Maybe I blew it out of proportion a little.
+But I felt terrible.

 I left the meeting, and I knew in that moment what my next blog post would be about.